Skeletonek/Bingomonium/README.md

 It should contain everything needed to run.
 Just launch the .exe

 ## Linux
-Make sure you have Qt6-qtbase package installed in your distribution.
+Make sure you have Qt6-qtbase and Qt6-qtmultimedia package installed in your distribution.
 Afterwards, run executable.

 # Compiling
 Clone the git and run the Bingomonium.pro file from Qt Creator.
-You need to have Qt6 SDK installed.
+You need to have Qt6 SDK installed to compile it properly.